New! BD Essentials: Turn your team into growth advocates

 This metric is determined by an independent assessment, where several best practices are rated using a 1-5 scale.

-THE ROLE OF RELATIONSHIPS
+THE ROLE OF CRQ

 For those metrics in this guide, we will feature the following icon:

-★ AFFECTED BY RELATIONSHIPS
+★ AFFECTED BY CRQ

 Business Development KPIs Affected by Relationships